If you're looking to expand your business into the UK, navigating the country’s legal landscape is a critical first step.

 If you decide to set up a UK branch or subsidiary of your EU parent company the likelihood is that you will want someone to head up the UK office who knows and understands your business and how best to operate it from the UK, rather than recruit someone in the UK who may know about how businesses operate in the UK but who doesn’t have the knowledge and experience of your particular business.
 Unless the person or staff selected to head up and work in the UK office are British citizens or have settled status, through indefinite leave to remain or under the EU Settlement Scheme, they will require a business visa or work visa under the UK points-based immigration system operated by the Home Office (also referred to as UK Visas and Immigration or UKVI).

-The most appropriate form of business visa may be the sole representative visa, as this business visa is specifically designed for employees of overseas companies looking to send a senior employee to the UK to set up a UK office through the establishment of a branch office or subsidiary company.
+The most suitable form of business visa may be the sole representative visa, as this visa is specifically designed for employees of overseas companies looking to send a senior employee to the UK to establish a UK office through the creation of a branch office or subsidiary company.

 - The business has no active branch, subsidiary or representative in the UK to represent the business

-- The company genuinely intends to establish the company’s first registered branch office or a wholly owned subsidiary in the UK that will trade in the same type of business as the overseas parent company
+- The company genuinely intends to establish its first registered branch office or a wholly owned subsidiary in the UK, which will operate in the same business as the overseas parent company.

-If you elect to employ a British citizen, or a person with settled status, to run your office you may still want to ensure that your business practices are adopted by the UK branch or subsidiary.
+If you elect to employ a British citizen, or a person with settled status, to run your office, you may still want to ensure that the UK branch or subsidiary adopts your business practices.
 This can be difficult without an ‘on ground’ physical presence, but it can be achieved through the UK branch of your EU based company applying to the Home Office for a sponsor licence.
-That way, as a sponsoring employer, the UK office can sponsor an EU based employee from the EU based parent company on an intra company transfer visa.
-This transfer visa enables an employee to transfer their employment from an overseas based company to the UK branch or subsidiary, provided the applicant meets the visa eligibility criteria.
-For more information on the intra company transfer visa read our article on the intra company transfer visa.
+That way, as a sponsoring employer, the UK office can sponsor an EU-based employee from the EU-based parent company on an intra-company transfer visa.
+This transfer visa enables an employee to transfer their employment from an overseas-based company to the UK branch or subsidiary, provided the applicant meets the visa eligibility criteria.

-As your UK office expands your business may require additional employees.
-One anxiety may be over whether your company will be able to recruit suitable candidates because of the UK skills shortage.
+As your UK office expands, your business may require additional employees.
+One concern may be whether your company will be able to recruit suitable candidates due to the UK skills shortage.
 If the UK branch of your company applies to the Home Office for a sponsor licence, the UK office will be able to recruit job applicants from EU and non-EEA countries who are subject to immigration controls.
 That can be achieved by the UK office sponsoring skilled migrant workers to work for the company on skilled worker visas.

-It is best to understand the sponsorship process from the outset of setting up a UK office so your business is geared up to being able to recruit the employees you need in the UK with the requisite skills and experience.
-For additional information on sponsor licences read our articles:
+It is best to understand the sponsorship process from the outset of setting up a UK office, so your business is geared up to be able to recruit the employees you need in the UK with the requisite skills and experience.
+For additional information on sponsor licences, read our articles:

-In addition to potential visa requirements all employees, regardless of nationality or immigration status, need to pass a right to work check prior to commencement of employment in the UK.
-Read our Guide on right to work checks and preventing illegal working to learn more.
+In addition to potential visa requirements, all employees, regardless of nationality or immigration status, need to pass a right to work check before commencing employment in the UK to prevent illegal working.

 Providing services to the UK

-If your EU based business is in the services sector and you are planning to set up an office, branch or subsidiary company in the UK then you will need expert legal advice on UK regulations relevant to your industry sector.
-For example, if your business is providing financial or insurance related services you will need to comply with the Financial Conduct Authority or other regulatory body.
+If your EU-based business is in the services sector and you are planning to set up an office, branch or subsidiary company in the UK, then you will need expert legal advice on UK regulations relevant to your industry sector.
+For example, if your business is providing financial or insurance-related services, you will need to comply with the Financial Conduct Authority or other regulatory bodies.

 If your business is in the personal services industry then, as well as checking the UK regulations for the provision of the particular service you will be offering, your commercial solicitors will also need to ascertain if you will need a licence from the local authority to set up a UK based business, or if you will require change of use planning permission to operate your service-based business from specific commercial premises.